-Corridos are a type of music that cut through the complex relationships between music, immigration, and Western Hemispheric relations.
-This genre comes either in the form of a poem or a song, and are produced by Mexican artists.
-Corridos have given many Mexican and Mexican American people a voice to share tales of heroism, oppression, love, and loss (Wald, 2014).
+El corrido is a type of music that cuts through the complex relationships between music, immigration, and Western Hemispheric relations.
+Produced by Mexican artists, this genre comes either in the form of a poem or a song.
+Los corridos have given many Mexican and Mexican American people a voice to share tales of heroism, oppression, love, and loss (Wald, 2014).
 The subject matter of corridos is extensive, and despite being an unconventional way of providing information to the public, they act as a type of news source.
-Since corridos can be shaped into a type of news source, they have developed a complex relationship with politics.
-It is common that corridos are produced with a political purpose—be it criticism of political leadership or recounting historical events, corridos are a method through which artists can educate society on issues or events.
-Therefore, corridos open new doors for public discourse because the mainstream routes of communication and publicity are not accessible for all (Lorenz, 2014).
+Since los corridos can be shaped into a type of news source, they have developed a complex relationship with politics.
+It is common that los corridos are produced with a political purpose—be it criticism of political leadership or recounting historical events, los corridos are a method through which artists can educate society on issues or events.
+Los corridos open new doors for public discourse because the mainstream routes of communication and publicity are not accessible for all (Lorenz, 2014).

-Alternatively, corridos have also been used to dismantle community and instill fear into people.
-As an anti-immigration strategy, U.S. Customs and Border Patrol used corridos as a method of discouraging undocumented immigration.
+Alternatively, los corridos have also been used to dismantle community and instill fear into people.
+As an anti-immigration strategy, U.S. Customs and Border Patrol used los corridos as a method of discouraging undocumented immigration.
 This tactic was seen as early as 2005 and lasted until about 2011.
-The use of corridos in this manner was a fear-inducing strategy, as they emphasized the perils of crossing the border.
+The use of los corridos in this manner was a fear-inducing strategy, as they emphasized the perils of crossing the border.
 Be wary of the dangers that await, it is best to just avoid them.
-This statement is the main message of corridos when they describe aspects such as the unforgiving desert, the human traffickers, and exploitative drug cartels that await immigrants on their journey.
-The U.S. Border Control portrayed themselves as caretakers of these undocumented immigrants, and their rationale behind creating these ballads was to promote the safety of immigrants—safety that is guaranteed if they do not try to cross the border (Lorenz, 2014 and Barkham, 2014) .
+This statement is the main message of a corrido that describes the unforgiving desert, human traffickers, and exploitative drug cartels that await immigrants on their journey.
+The U.S. Border Control portrayed themselves as caretakers of these undocumented immigrants, and their rationale behind creating their own "ballad" was to promote the safety of immigrants—safety that is guaranteed if they do not try to cross the border (Lorenz, 2014 and Barkham, 2014) .

 “Y en unos cuantos billetes,